FEUP-MEIC-DS-2025-26/router/README.md

 2. Open `src/routes.ts`.
 3. Add a new route object to the `routes` array, **remembering the priority order**.

+After adding the route, open a Pull Request to have it reviewed and merged.
+To speed up the review process, you can contact Henrique Sardo Fernandes on Teams.
+If the review is taking too long, feel free to contact anyone from the T01G01 group.

 ```typescript
 export const routes: Route[] = [
 	{